shplok/UMB-EV-Tracker/README.md

 class EVTracker(output_dir="../out")
 ```

-Initialize the tracker with optional output directory.
+Initialize the tracker with optional output directory (you may choose wehre you like to save, else out/).

 **Parameters:**
 - `output_dir` (str): Directory for output files.
 Default: `"../out"` (relative to `src/`)